 The security plan shall describe the security system that has been established to prevent unauthorised cargo and personnel from reaching the offshore facilities.
-The security plan shall be updated as a result of new knowledge, experience, ine security plan shall be updated as a result of new knowledge, expincidents and changes.
+The security plan shall be updated as a result of new knowledge, experience, incidents and changes.

 The security plan shall also be revised when changes occur in the security risk analysis or in other factors relevant to security.